Hawaii Five-0 boss on the 'raw' and 'genuine' series finale, and that surprise return

 Considering the late notice of knowing this was the end, you didn't have the time, but in an ideal world would you have liked to bring back Grace Park and Daniel Dae Kim to help say goodbye?
 They were obviously such important parts of the show.

 There's so many characters that I would have loved to bring back, those two included.
 It's really just logistics and timing.
-It has nothing to do with storytelling, because they would have fit in beautifully.
+It has nothing to do with storytelling because they would have fit in beautifully.
 We were in prep when I found out the show wasn't coming back, so I had to scramble just to make some changes in the script for it to make sense as a series finale.

 Lance Gross came in for these two episodes as Lincoln Cole and is very important for a guest star in a series finale.
 What's the story with bringing him in for this arc?
 It almost seemed like he was being set up as a new Steve.

 He's amazing, and I worked with him on MacGyver and I wanted to work with him on something with a bigger role.
-I thought that if season 10 had McGarrett leaving for a period time and we came back with season 11, he'd return in episode 3 or 4, so I wanted somebody to fill that void, and that was going to be Lincoln Cole.
+I thought that if season 10 had McGarrett leaving for a period of time and we came back with season 11, he'd return in episode 3 or 4, so I wanted somebody to fill that void, and that was going to be Lincoln Cole.
 We've done that every year, we've always added new characters, and I wanted to add a new one at the end of the season that would be a big part of the team.

 Earlier this year you did the crossover with your other Hawaii-set show, Magnum P.I., so do you see a world where you're integrating some Five-0 characters into Magnum?

 Absolutely.
 I feel like that universe still exists, and on the periphery of our storytelling Five-0 will always have a presence.
-And based on availability, I'd love if we could put people in.
+And based on availability, I'd love it if we could put people in.

 I can imagine what this show has meant to you and the actors, but what do you think it meant to the people of Hawaii?
 It seemed like made a real lasting impact.

 The original was so important for so many reasons.
 One of them just being tourism itself, it got people around the world to see this incredible place and made them want to come there.
 There's a pride; it's an island with a million people, and a million sounds like a lot, but it's not, and everybody it seemed was supporting us from the beginning because we had "Hawaii" in the title.
 I think they wanted to make sure that the show around the world was well-respected and represented the island well, and I think we did do that.
 I mean, yeah, we made it look like a dangerous place at times, but the heroes seemed to always win.
-The economy impact was huge, and there was a real appreciation for that.
+The economic impact was huge, and there was a real appreciation for that.
 And we always tried to make it look beautiful and we always respected the culture, and I think they appreciated that.